 We see Canada as a place where everyone feels welcome and has a strong sense of well-being and belonging.

-We define “new” as newcomers; individuals who have chosen to call Canada home.
+We define “new” as Newcomers, Immigrants and first-generation Canadians; individuals who have chosen to call Canada home, at least for now.
 About 1 in 5 individuals in Canada are foreign-born bringing their own culture, languages, and stories with them.

 Do you have a design challenge in your community?